nessaleal4/AmazonReviews_NLP/README.md

 - Python 3.8+
 - A Qdrant Cloud account (or self-hosted Qdrant instance)
-- Streamlit account (for secrets management)
+- Streamlit account (for secrets management and deployment)

 ### Installation